 Remember, you can always include a contingency clause in your offer.
 For example, if the home inspector finds previously-unknown problems with the property, you can structure your offer to allow cancellation with a full deposit refund.
 Your Realtor will provide the legal language in the contract if you choose this route.

-How much money will renovations cost?
+How much money will it cost to flip a house?
 What about the soft costs of buying and owning the property for months?

 If you don’t have much experience with renovating properties, get quotes from several contractors before making an offer on the property.
 Confirm that they include permit costs and dumpster costs in the estimates.
 Be sure to budget in a buffer for cost overages given that house flipping projects often go over budget, if they are not planned properly.
 When you feel confident in your numbers, you’ll feel confident in making an offer and negotiating.